Zicheng-KIT/SpeechTranslation/reports/report_for_first_task.md

 - With our final thoughts on the second try we decided to try a more conversational type of dataset without much contextual references and knowledge based information.
 - We used the Ted Talk 2020 dataset for that.
 - Our results have been much better with this set.
-  - The bluescore was 27. #TODO I dont remember the exact value.
+  - The bluescore was 30,2.
   - And the hypothesis output is by looking through it very near the reference.

 ## Challanges we stumbled upon